xnimorz/react-providers/README.md

   state = {
     list: lsData || [],
   };
-  // We can use react lifecycle methods to organise our work! componentDidUpdate() {}
+  // We can use React lifecycle methods to organise our work! componentDidUpdate() {}

   // You can get access to the methods from context consumer
-  // This methods like reducers in Redux changes the state of application, but using react api add = (todo) => {
+  // This methods like reducers in Redux changes the state of the application but using React api add = (todo) => {
     this.setState((state) => ({
         list: [